 Here, we explore the multifractal behavior of coherent states spanned by the eigenbasis of the Dicke Hamiltonian.
 Each coherent state represents a point in the phase space where it is centered.
-We show that the analysis of quantum multifractality can be used as a probe to identify chaos and regularity, and it also encloses information about stable and unstable regions.
+We show that the analysis of quantum multifractality can be used as a probe to identify chaos and regularity.
 The paper is organized as follows.
 In Sec.
 II, we describe the formalism for classical and quantum multifractality.
 In Sec.
 III, we present the Dicke Hamiltonian, its classical limit, and the general protocol to study the multifractality of coherent states.
 In Sec.
 IV, we analyze the fractal dimension of representative coherent states, and in Sec.
 V, we explore the overall behavior of multifractality over phase space structures across different energy surfaces.
 Finally, in Sec.
 VI, we offer our perspectives and conclusions.
 We also include appendices with further technical details.